ugbewijc/web-product-catalog/README.md

       ```sh
          npm run dev
       ```

-      The following evn variables are requried for this project, kindly create .evn file on the project root folder when runing this application locally:
+      The following evn variables are requried for this project, kindly create .evn file on the project root folder before running this application locally:
          1. Database Host
                DB_HOST
          2. Database Username